Are you sleepless and not in Seattle with Tom Hanks???

 Research from the Oregon Health & Science University and Harvard University demonstrates that we naturally experience more cravings at night, especially for sweet and salty foods.
 In this study, researchers recruited volunteers to spend two weeks in dimly lit hotel rooms without any electronics, watches, visitors, or other markers that would help them to determine the time of day.
 The team of researchers varied the waking and sleeping times of the volunteers and fed them the same meals at regular intervals.
 Despite not knowing the time of day, the volunteers were consistently hungriest later in the evening.

 Snacking late at night can lead to weight gain.
 Generally, right before bedtime, we’ve already consumed enough calories for the day.
 In addition, giving our metabolisms a temporary rest from solid foods, even for as short of a period as after dinner until breakfast the following morning, encourages our bodies to tap into excess fat stores for energy.
 Prevent unnecessary snacking by eating a dinner high in satiating protein.
-Choose a lean protein source or a high protein smoothie for your dinner, and you’ll feel full all night.

 5.)
 Eat a diet rich in sleep-inducing foods.